 3) Do you still want that?

-3. Flexible Work Arrangements
+3. Offer Flexible Work Arrangements

 Collaboration between employees and managers, without fear of retaliation, allows managers to gain a better understanding of their team’s needs, while individuals feel heard.
+Companies like HubSpot have successfully tackled quiet quitting by prioritizing employee engagement.
+By implementing flexible schedules and transparent communication channels, they fostered a supportive work environment, leading to a 96% employee retention rate.
+Similarly, Salesforce introduced mental health days and wellness resources, demonstrating a commitment to employee well-being.

-Employee Retention Idea #51:
+Employee Retention Idea:

 Start Employee Retention Strategies Here